-Configuring the Total Power Allocated to a Port
+Configuring the Total Power Available to a Port

-PoE automatically allocates a default value of milliwatts, as noted in the specifications table, for each port on the OmniSwitch.
-In other words, each port is authorized by the system software to use up to the default amount of milliwatts to power any attached device.
+By default, each port is authorized by the system software to use up to a maximum amount of milliwatts to power any attached device.

-You can either increase or decrease this value based on the ranges listed in the specifications table.
+You can either increase or decrease this value based on the range in the specifications table.

-Increasing the total power allocated to an individual port may provide a more demanding Powered Device (PD) with additional power required for operation.
-Decreasing the total power allocated to a port helps to preserve inline power and assists in the overall management of the switch's power budget.
+Increasing the total power available to an individual port may provide a more demanding Powered Device (PD) with additional power required for operation.
+Decreasing the total power available to a port helps to preserve inline power and assists in the overall management of the switch's power budget.

-To increase or decrease the total power allocated to an individual port, use the lanpower power command.
+To increase or decrease the total power available to an individual port, use the lanpower power command.
 Since you are setting the power allowance for an individual port, you must specify a slot/port number in the command line.
-For example, the syntax reduces the power allowance on port 1/12 of the OmniSwitch to 3000 milliwatts.
+For example, the syntax reduces the power available on port 1 of the switch to 3000 milliwatts.
 This new value is now the maximum amount of power the port can use to power any attached device (until the value is modified by the user).

 '''

--> lanpower 1/12 power 3000
+-> lanpower 1/1 power 3000

 '''

-Configuring the Total Power Allocated to a Switch
+Configuring the Total Power Available to a Switch

 Like the maximum port power allowance, the system software also provides a maximum slot-wide power allowance.
-Each slot is authorized by the system software to use up to default value of Watts, as noted in the specifications table, to power all devices connected to it depending on which power supply is used.
+By default, each switch is authorized by the system software to use up to the maximum watts available from the PoE power supply.

-As with the maximum port power allowance, this value can be either increased or decreased.
-Values may range from the values listed in the specifications table and are dependent upon the installed power supply.
+As with the maximum port power allowance, the user can either increase or decrease this value based on the range in the specifications table.

-Increasing the total power allocated to a slot may provide more demanding Powered Devices (PDs) with additional power required for operation.
-Decreasing the total power allocated to a slot helps preserve inline power and assists in the overall management of the switch's power budget.
+Increasing the total power available to a switch may provide more demanding Powered Devices (PDs) with additional power required for operation.
+Decreasing the total power available helps preserve inline power and assists in the overall management of the switch's power budget.

-Note.
+Important.
 Before changing the maximum slot-wide power allowance, you must disable PoE for the slot via the lanpower stop command.
 Once the new value is assigned, re-enable PoE for the slot via the lanpower start command.

-To increase or decrease the total power allocated to a slot, use the lanpower maxpower command.
+To increase or decrease the total power available to a slot, use the lanpower maxpower command.
 Since you are setting the power allowance for an individual slot, you must specify a slot number in the command line.
-For example, the syntax reduces the power allowance of the slot 1 to 80 watts.
+For example, the syntax reduces the power allowance of slot 1 to 40 watts.
 This value is now the maximum amount of power the slot can use to power all attached devices (until the value is modified by the user).

 '''

--> lanpower 1 maxpower 80
+-> lanpower 1 maxpower 40

 '''